 HTML - Hypertext Markup Language

-What is a HTML file
+What is an HTML file?

 HTML files are created using a plain text editor or specialized HTML editors, such as Adobe Dreamweaver or Notepad++.
-They consist of a set of markup tags, enclosed in angled brackets (<>), which are used to define the structure and content of the web page.
-It also allows for the inclusion of images, videos, and audio files through the use of URLs and embedding codes.
-This makes it possible for web designers and developers to create dynamic and interactive web pages with multimedia elements.
+They consist of markup tags, enclosed in angled brackets (<>), which define the structure and content of the web page.
+HTML also allows images, videos, and audio files to be included through URLs and embed codes.
+This enables web designers and developers to create dynamic, interactive web pages with multimedia elements.

-HTML has evolved over time, with new versions introducing new features and improvements.
-HTML 4 is the previous version and is still widely used, while HTML 5 is the current version and includes new features such as multimedia support and improved accessibility options.
+HTML has evolved over time, with new versions introducing features and improvements.
+HTML 4 is the previous version and is still widely used, while HTML 5 is the current version and includes features such as multimedia support and improved accessibility options.

-How to open a HTML file
+How to open an HTML file?

 HTML documents can be opened by any web browser, such as: